 “I started seeing the world differently,” Kyle says.
 “I loved the challenge.
 It was artistically – even spiritually – stimulating.”

 And his images stood out.
 Today, Kyle is a nationally-recognized photographer who has captured awe-inspiring images of landscapes, people, nature, news events, professional sports and more in a career spanning over three decades.
 Kyle has seventeen years of photojournalism experience winning numerous awards for his work as a staff photographer with the Sun Newspapers.
 Kyle has photographed over 700 assignments for Sports Illustrated covering MLB, NBA, NFL,PGA and NCAA action along with feature stories and portraits.

 David has also photographed every home game as the official photographer of the Cleveland Cavaliers since 1991 and is a contract photographer for NBA Entertainment.
 Kyle has drawn critical acclaim for his environmental portraits and nature photography in the publications of the Western Reserve Land Conservancy, one of the nation’s leading land trusts.
 His work is regularly on display on ESPN, TNT and NBA-TV, and on shows such as “Pardon the Interruption,” “Sports Nation” and “Sportscenter.”
-His images have been among those appearing in the Year-in-Pictures editions of Sports Illustrated and SLAM Magazine along with fifteen Sports Illustrated and SPORT Magazine covers, and the player coveted NBA 2K15 EA sports video game cover (featuring Kevin Durant).
+His images have been among those appearing in the Year-in-Pictures editions of Sports Illustrated and SLAM Magazine along with several Sports Illustrated and SPORT Magazine covers, and the player coveted NBA 2K15 EA sports video game cover (featuring Kevin Durant).

 The 6-9 Kyle, a graduate of Cleveland’s James F. Rhodes High School, had realistic dreams of an NBA playing career when he was drafted by the Boston Celtics in 1977, one year after finishing 14th in the nation in scoring and ninth in rebounding as a collegian.